Files and Forms

 Student Support Services offers a tutoring program to qualified applicants.
 Phone: (870) 972-2320.

-The Learning Support Center (LSC) offers tutoring in almost all 1000 and 2000 level general education courses and some upper division core courses.
-The LSC is located on the bottom floor of the Dean B. Ellis Library, room 100.
-During the fall and spring terms their hours are Monday - Thursday 11:00 a.m. - 7:00 p.m. and Friday 11:00 a.m. - 5:00 p.m.
+The Learning Commons is located on the bottom floor of the Dean B. Ellis Library, room 100.
 The Center is closed during the summer terms.
-Services are available to students in ASU-Jonesboro courses only.
-An ASU ID is required to receive services in LSC.
+Services are available to students in Arkansas State courses only.
+An A-State ID is required to receive services in the Learning Commons.

 Please note the following links are provided for references only and Disability Services is not related with the following organizations.

 A division of the Department of Career Education, Arkansas Rehabilitation Services (ARS) has been charged with providing opportunities for Arkansans with disabilities to lead productive and independent lives.
 This is our mission statement and it is the foundation for the programs and comprehensive services that we provide to individuals with disabilities to enable them to prepare for and enter the workforce.